mpcjanssen/tcljupyter/README.md

 Jupyter will use the `kernel.json` file to start the kernel (passing the connection file as the first parameter).

+### Docker
+The `docker*` folders contain `Dockerfile`s for building a tcljupyter container based on alpine or a bigger jupyter image with alsi IRuby and IRacket based on debian.
+Example `docker-compose.yml< files are added.

 ### Binder

 If you want to try it out without installation you can use the Binder version in the cloud.